wp-plugins/mobile-client-detection-plugin/readme.txt

 = Does this plugin have any options ? =
 You can find the options in the menu under Settings -> Client Detection.
+Template & theme switching has not been implemented yet.

-= Which features will be implemented next ? =
+= Which further core features will be implemented until v1.0 ? =
-a) add template-switching capability
+a) template-switching capability by type/device
-b) add theme-switching capability
+b) theme-switching capability by type/device

 == Screenshots ==